orionleo/dataFort/front-end/README.md

 The website is deployed on this link [DataFort](https://data-fort.vercel.app/).

+A working demo video of the website can be [found here](https://youtu.be/efmwfdekAUE)

 The smart contract deployed on polygon+ethereum and its transactions can be viewed [here](https://mumbai.polygonscan.com/address/0x9d544DA3a609D612a203AEE8942B166d58640EA4)

 First it will prompt the user to connect their metamask wallet(s).